Sign In / Sign Out

 - ASU Home

 - Map and Locations

-ASU’s Office of Public Affairs is pleased to announce the Lattie and Elva Coor Building Great Communities Graduate Fellowship for the 2017-2018 academic year.
+ASU’s Office of Government and Community Engagement is pleased to announce the Lattie and Elva Coor Building Great Communities Graduate Fellowship for the 2018-19 academic year.
 This is a unique fellowship opportunity created to support graduate students doing community engaged scholarly work.
-There is no specified disciplinary focus, however the students’ work must include active engagement with communities in Arizona and must include research or activities that are directed towards strengthening neighborhoods and/or improving the lives of Arizonans.
-The Fellows’ work should contribute to sustainable associations between ASU and one or more communities throughout the state.
-Projects that lead to enhanced civic participation in Arizona, improved Arizona public policy, or ameliorating domestic violence in Arizona are of particular interest.
+There is no specified disciplinary focus, however the student’s work must include active engagement with communities in Arizona and must include research or activities that are directed toward strengthening neighborhoods and/or improving the lives of Arizonans.
+Fellows’ work should contribute to sustainable associations between ASU and one or more communities throughout the state.
+Projects that lead to enhanced civic participation in Arizona or improved Arizona public policy are of particular interest.

 Successful applicants will demonstrate a clear integration of community work with scholarly work and pragmatic application of their discipline to promote enlightenment, understanding, and solutions to current community conditions.